UniMath/agda-unimath/src/metric-spaces/equality-of-premetric-spaces.lagda.md

   {l1 l2 : Level} (A : Premetric-Space l1 l2)
   where

-  is-torsorial-isometry-eq-Premetric-Space :
+  is-torsorial-isometric-eq-Premetric-Space :
-    is-torsorial (isometry-eq-Premetric-Space A)
+    is-torsorial (isometric-eq-Premetric-Space A)
-  is-torsorial-isometry-eq-Premetric-Space =
+  is-torsorial-isometric-eq-Premetric-Space =
     is-contr-equiv'
       ( Σ (Premetric-Space l1 l2) (Id A))
-      ( equiv-tot (equiv-isometry-eq-Premetric-Space A))
+      ( equiv-tot (equiv-isometric-eq-Premetric-Space A))
       ( is-torsorial-Id A)
 ```